johnsoneyo/wallet-microservice/README.md

 </pluginRepository>
 ```

-4. Dockerised containers for deployments
+4. Dockerised container appraoch to deployments
+5. Adjusting the number of concurrent threads in application.properties i.e server.tomcat.max-threads=400